 The National Archeological museum is one of the best museums in the city and is a must visit for anyone who is interested in archeology.
 The museum houses several ancient remains that were found in the region during the Magno-Greek Civilization and it showcases and provides a lot of information of life during that ancient civilization.

-Capo Collano Archeological Park
+Capo Colonna Archeological Park

-The Capo Collona archeological park is located by the coast in Crotone and is an important site to visit since it has several important historical remains, some of which date back to centuries and are quite important to the history of the region.
+The Capo Colonna archeological park is located by the coast in Crotone and is an important site to visit since it has several important historical remains, some of which date back to centuries and are quite important to the history of the region.
 The Park has the remains of an ancient temple that has been here since the V century BC, which is quite a rare sight.
 This same area also has a few remains of defensive towers and watchtowers which can also be visited.

-The Pescharia District in the Crotone is known to be the historic center of the town.
+The Pescheria District in Crotone is known to be the historic center of the town.
 The district has several historic buildings that adorn the streets.
 The architecture of the buildings is quite noteworthy and classic to this region of Italy.
 The district is perfect to explore at length on foot and the narrow alleys and the cobblestoned streets are quite charming in their own way.

 Stay and Accommodation